alexispdDev/student-performance-prediction/README.md

 * Very few students scored below 59 or above 76, which means low and high scores are rare.

 * The distribution is a roughly bell-shaped distribution centered in the 67-69, with the majority of students performing close to this central range, with only a few exceptional high achievers (outliers).

+Note: A record with Exam score of 101 was removed from the dataset.

 ### Features Distributions